 As a newcomer, you want a trusted partner who understands your banking needs.
 RBC (Canada’s largest bank*) has been such a partner to newcomers for 150 years.
 It’s why they support everything we do at Arrive.

-To open a newcomer bank account, you will require the following documents:
+To open a newcomer bank account with RBC, you will require the following documents:

 - Your passport